Consensys/doc.web3signer/docs/HowTo/Get-Started/Start-Web3Signer.md

 * Use the [`--key-store-path`](../../Reference/CLI/CLI-Syntax.md#key-store-path) option to specify the location of the signing key configuration files.
 * Specify the [subcommand] to indicate which platform to use.
 Valid commands are `eth1`, `eth2`, and `filecoin`.
 You can only specify one platform when starting Web3Signer.

+!!! note

+     Web3Signer also allows you to [bulk load Ethereum 2.0 signing keys] stored in Azure Key Vault.

 Start the client, for example [Teku] by specifying the Web3Signer details.